zowe/docs-site/docs/extend/extend-apiml/api-mediation-oidc-authentication.md

     - API ML is sending the OIDC token to the identity provider's `/introspect` api for validation.
 In order to successfully connect with the identity provider, the root certificate of the identity provider must be known and trusted by API ML.
   - Solution:
     - Include the root certificate in the truststore or keyring used by API ML.

+- API ML fails to validate the OIDC access token due to missing clientID and/or clientSecret
+  - Symptom
+    - Gateway log contains WARNING message: "Missing clientId or clientSecret configuration.
+Cannot proceed with token validation."
+  - Explanation
+    - clientId and/or clientSecret are not configures properly to correspond to the values set for the client application in the OIDC Identity Provider.
+  - Solution
+    Configure the clientId and/or clientSecret properly to contain the values set for the client application in the OIDC Identity Provider.

+- API ML fails to validate the OIDC access token with the Distributed Identity Provider
+  - Symptom
+    - Gateway log contains ERROR message: "Failed to validate the OIDC access token.
+Unexpected response: XXX.", where XXX is a HTTP status code returned by the Identity Provider.
+  - Explanation
+    - The HTTP code will be one from the 40X variants to provide the reason of the failure.
+  - Solution
+    Correct the Gateway configuration according to the code returned byu the OIDC Identity Provider..

 - The access token validation fails with HTTP error
   - Symptom